brooks-code/repo-confusion-guard/CONTRIBUTING.md

-# Contributing to this repository confusion cheatsheet
+# Contributing to this repository

 First off, thanks for taking the time to contribute!